inoahdev/tbd/README.md

         -v1,                             Set version of .tbd files to version v1.
         -v2,                             Set version of .tbd files to version v2.
 (This is the default .tbd version) -v3,                             Set version of .tbd files to version v3.
+        -v4,                             Set version of .tbd files to version v4.

 Ignore options:
         --ignore-clients,               Ignore clients field